* New flash- Black Moon is being reuploaded.

 “You sound more like a monster than me…”

 “Kuhuhuh.
 Maybe I am.”
 She snickered.
 A glint of mischief was shown on her face.

 “Don’t be afraid.
 I’m not going to eat you.
 My grandson should be coming back any moment now.
 Why don’t you come and have a seat with me.”
-She walked over towards the a wooden bench and sat down.
-She tapped next to her for me to sit.
+She walked over towards a wooden bench and sat down.
+She tapped next to her for me to sit down.

 “You seem a bit out of place for a young girl to be walking around by yourself in the woods.
 You don’t seem to be lost either.
 Almost like you came here for a reason.”

 “Grandma, you’re good.
 Aren’t you scared?”

 “Scared?
 No. No. I get the feeling that you didn’t come here to harm us.”

 “Really?”
 I couldn’t believe what I just heard.
 This was truly unheard of.
 I would’ve assumed she

 would be calling out loud for her son to come over and save her or something.